Bg_header_content

 Cool Complexion with a Cool Hair Color

-Cool complexion and cool hair color
+Cool complexion with a warm hair color

-When we try this cool light hazelnut brown hair color, however, the cool complexion really brightens up and we're left with a hair color that is really suited to our model's skin tone.
+When we try this cool light brown hair color, however, the cool complexion really brightens up and we're left with a hair color that is really suited to our model's skin tone.

 There are of course some exceptions where combinations of warm and cool hair colors can be used together in various techniques for contrast or specific purposes, but this should be left to the care of highly trained hair colorists only.